-Standing outside the U.S. District Courthouse in Houston on Wednesday, Skilling told a horde of reporters, "I'd rather be doing other things.
+Standing outside the U.S. District Courthouse in Houston on Wednesday, Skilling told the horde of reporters, “I’d rather be doing other things.
 I have nothing to hide.
-I am innocent of all of the charges."
+I am innocent of all of the charges.”

 He told Congress he “was not aware of any financial arrangements designed to conceal liabilities or inflate profitability.”
 The special purpose entities (SPEs) run by then-CFO Andrew Fastow were “commonplace in corporate America,” he told the House Energy and Commerce Committee.
 When he was at Enron, Skilling said he “believed at the time there were adequate controls in place to manage [the] conflict of interest” in Fastow’s dual roles as manager and investor in the SPEs, and “the controls were being complied with.”

 Enron’s bankruptcy, he said, followed a “classic run on the bank…a liquidity crisis spurred by a lack of confidence in the company.”
 When Enron collapsed, “the company was solvent, the company was highly profitable enough, but apparently not liquid enough.”